apatil6/Crime-Report-Chicago/README.md

 # Crime-Report-Chicago
-Analysis on the crime data of city of Chicago.
+Analysis on the crime data city of Chicago.